Kuehtaisattel

 magnificent bike path (Innradwanderweg), you make your way to

-to Kuhtaisattel, it is south (upvalley) of the town at a
+Kuhtaisattel, it is south (upvalley) of the town at a rondell.

-rondell.
 (My Falk Altas shows the turnoff on the north side).
+The road

-The road engages in several switchbacks and rises to great
+engages in several switchbacks and rises to great viewing point

-viewing point of the Oetz and Inn valleys.
-During my summer
+of the Oetz and Inn valleys.
+During my summer ride over this

-ride over this road, the clouds building over these valleys
+road, the clouds building over these valleys were the most

-were the most memorable view along the entire route.
-Then the
+memorable view along the entire route.
+Then the road turns to

 From East. (described downwards) The weather must be